Develop custom IE toolbar for IE6 - IE11.

 The toolbars developed as part of any of the project types above can provide the same functionality but there's a difference.
 If the toolbar is developed as part of an add-on project, then the BHO part of the add-on can turn the toolbar on when IE starts up.
 And Add-in Express provides a simple property LoadAtStartup that functions exactly in this way.

 Before running Visual Studio make sure that you have administrative permissions.
-If you have Windows Vista, Windows 7, or Windows 2008, run Visual Studio via Run as Administrator.
+If you have Windows Vista, Windows 7, Windows 8, or Windows 10, run Visual Studio via Run as Administrator.